SignalK/specification/gitbook-docs/streaming_api.md

 To create a WebSocket connection that plays back data the client uses the request parameter `startTime` to specify the start timestamp and the optional request parameter `playbackRate` to specify the rate.
 Rate value parameter is a floating point value with value `1` equal to real time playback and for example `0.5` to half the real time rate and `5` to five times real time rate.
 Omitting the `playbackRate` will result in real time playback.

-Example url for history playback streaming: `wss://localhost:3443/signalk/v1/stream?subscribe=self&startTime=2018-08-24T15:19:09Z&playbackRate=5`.
+The playback api is located at `/signalk/v1/playback`.
+An example url for history playback streaming: `wss://localhost:3443/signalk/v1/playback?subscribe=self&startTime=2018-08-24T15:19:09Z&playbackRate=5`.

 The hello message for a history playback stream MUST NOT contain the `timestamp` property and MUST include the properties `startTime` and `playbackRate`.
-The delta stream format for history playback is the normal streaming format except for the .
-Timestamps will indicate the time data was originally captured.
+The delta stream format for history playback is the normal streaming format.
+Timestamps indicate the time data was originally captured.

 [>]: # (mdpInsert ```json cat ../samples/hello/docs-hello-history.json)
 ```json